 -

-Some petroleum jelly to protect the skin
+Vaseline to protect the skin

-💡 The little extras to have
+💡 The little extras worth having

 These products are not strictly necessary for everyone, but can make a real difference in certain situations.
 Use with care or on professional advice: